mcmc101001/StudyStash/README.md

 ## Motivation

 Whenever midterm/exam season rolls around, students always scramble to source for past year practice papers, solutions and cheatsheets.
-Typically, these resources are located across multiple platforms, such as gitHub repositories, google drives or from seniors’ personal files.
+Typically, these resources are located across multiple platforms, such as github repositories, google drives or from seniors’ personal files.
 More often than not, these papers would also lack proper solutions and explanations.

 ## Aim